larsnygard/KLIPPER_E3S1_LCD/README.md

 ## Setup:
+   Assuming you used [Mainsail](https://docs.mainsail.xyz/setup/getting-started) or [KIAUH](https://github.com/dw-0/kiauh), most of this is already set up.

 ### [Disable Linux serial console](https://www.raspberrypi.org/documentation/configuration/uart.md)
-  By default, the primary UART is assigned to the Linux console.
+  It's possible the primary UART is assigned to the Linux console.
 If you wish to use the primary UART for other purposes, you must reconfigure Raspberry Pi OS.
 This can be done by using raspi-config:

   * Start raspi-config: `sudo raspi-config.`
   * Select option 3 - Interface Options.